The U.S. declared China’s treatment of the Uyghurs a genocide. A Golden State Warriors co-owner said ‘nobody cares.’

 “As a refugee, my family fled a country with its own set of human rights issues so this is something that is very much a part of my lived experience,” he added.
 “To be clear, my belief is that human rights matter, whether in China, the United States, or elsewhere.
 Full stop.”

-Palihapitiya has spoken about how his family fled Sri Lanka amid civil unrest and moved to Canada when he was 6, the New Yorker reported in a profile of the venture capitalist.
+Palihapitiya has spoken about how his family fled Sri Lanka amid civil unrest, and moved to Canada when he was 6, the New Yorker reported in a profile of the venture capitalist.

 An early manager at Facebook, Palihapitiya has since become the CEO of the investment firm Social Capital and the chairman of Virgin Galactic, a space tourism company.
-He has also been a leading promoter of SPACs, or so-called “blank check” companies, which allow investors to take a business public without the regulatory scrutiny of a traditional initial public offering, the New Yorker reported.
+He has also been a leading promoter of SPACs, or so-called blank check companies, which allow investors to take a business public without the regulatory scrutiny of a traditional initial public offering, the New Yorker reported.

 Palihapitiya joined the Warriors’ ownership group in 2011, about a year after Joe Lacob and Peter Guber bought the team for $450 million, the San Francisco Business Times reported.
 Palihapitiya has a 10 percent stake in the team, CNBC reported.